chrishjoy/Github_ArcGIS/README.md

 - Mention the style (fill color, opacity, outline width) and the assistant can apply programmatic symbology changes or create a `.lyrx` you can import.

 ---
-If you want, I can add this file to the project README or generate a short video-style checklist for new users.